kronoc/recipes/README.md

 # recipes
-A collection of cooking recipes
+A collection of vegetarian cooking recipes, all with vegan options.